 This post is also available in: German

-- If you are ever at Frankfurt HauptBahnhof or Central Railway station, come out of the building and look closely at the main entrance.
+If you are ever at Frankfurt HauptBahnhof (Central Railway station), come out of the building and look closely at the main entrance.
 You will notice the statue of Atlas carrying the Earth on his shoulders!

-- Frankfurt was home to the inventor of the printing press, Johannes Gutenberg.
-You can spot a memorial dedicated to him and the early funders of the printing press in the city centre, Rossmarkt.
+Frankfurt was home to the inventor of the printing press, Johannes Gutenberg.
+You can spot a memorial dedicated to him and the early funders of the printing press in the city centre on the Rossmarkt square.